AdrieleMagistro/NDVI_Calculator/README.md

 https://micasense.com/rededge-mx/
 ![](https://github.com/AdrieleMagistro/terraview/blob/main/imgs/redEdge_specs.png)

-The purpose of this task is to calculate the Normalized difference vegetation index from a starting image acquired with the RedEdge-MX sensor.
+The purpose of this task is to calculate the normalized difference vegetation index from a starting image acquired with the RedEdge-MX sensor.
 From Wikipedia: https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index it can be calculated using the following formula: